-Are you and your organization prepared to continually make sense of a complex and rapidly evolving world, so you can act with confidence and achieve both career and organizational survival and success?
+Are you and your organization prepared to make sense of a complex and rapidly evolving world, so you can make good decisions and act with confidence to achieve both career and organizational success?

 Our mission is to make sure that you are.